 Coach perceptions of performance enhancement in adolescence: the sport drug control model for adolescent athletes

-Nicholls, AR, Perry, JL, Levy, AR, Meir, RA, Jones, L, Baghurst, T, Sanctuary, C & Thompson, MA 2015, 'Coach perceptions of performance enhancement in adolescence: The sport drug control model for adolescent athletes', Performance Enhancement & Health, vol. 3, no. 2, pp. 93-101.
+Nicholls, AR, Perry, JL, Levy, AR, Meir, R, Jones, L, Baghurst, T, Sanctuary, C & Thompson, MA 2014, 'Coach perceptions of performance enhancement in adolescence: the sport drug control model for adolescent athletes', Performance Enhancement & Health, vol. 3, no. 2, pp. 93-101.

 Published version available from:

-Aim: We qualitatively explored the Sport Drug Control Model (SDCM; Donovan, Eggar, Kapernick, & Mendoza, 2002), in order to examine coaches’ perceptions of adolescent athletes’ attitudes and susceptibility towards doping.
+We qualitatively explored the Sport Drug Control Model (SDCM; Donovan, eggar, Kapernick & Mendoza, 2002), in order to examine coaches’ perceptions of adolescent athletes’ attitudes and susceptibility towards doping.

 Eleven coaches (M = 10) from four countries, who worked in seven different sports (athletics, basketball, kayaking, racquetball, rowing, rugby league, and rugby union) were recruited to take part in semi-structured interviews.
 Transcribed interviews were analysed via a three-stage inductive and deductive coding process, which allowed us to identify common themes among the participants.